nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

 split the current array by mid point recursively until only one element exists in the split array. merge splitted array pair into one array by sorting. then recursively merge remaining splitted array pairs until all splitted pairs are merged back into one array with the orignal length.

+# How to test and dry run your sort algorithm quickly.
+Always use an array of length 4 and an array of length 5 to quickly dry run your sort algorithm.